flairNLP/flair/resources/docs/TUTORIAL_WORD_EMBEDDING.md

 # init embedding
 glove_embedding = WordEmbeddings('glove')
 ```
 Now, create an example sentence and call the embedding's `embed()` method.
-You always pass a list of sentences to
+You can also pass a list of sentences to
 this method since some embedding types make use of batching to increase speed.
-So if you only have one sentence,
-pass a list containing only one sentence:

 ```python
 # create sentence.